pawal/torrent-tracker/README.md

 | `GET /api/runs` | recent collection runs |
 | `GET /healthz` | liveness |

-`limit` defaults per endpoint and is capped at 1000; anything unparseable or non-positive falls back to the default.
+`limit` has a default per endpoint and is capped at 1000.
+Anything unparseable or non-positive falls back to the default.

 Every `/api/` response carries `Access-Control-Allow-Origin: *`, so any site can read the data straight from the browser.
-Nothing here is private, and the endpoints are GET-only, so there is no cross-origin request worth forging.
+None of it is private and the endpoints are GET-only, so there is nothing here for another site to abuse.

 ## Running as a service

 `deploy/trackerd.service` is a systemd unit for Debian 13.
 It runs the daemon as an unprivileged `tracker` user with its database in `/var/lib/trackerd`, which systemd creates on first start.
-The UI is embedded in the binary, so a deployment is one file plus the unit — there is nothing else to copy.
+The UI is embedded in the binary, so a deployment is one file plus the unit, with nothing else to copy.

 ```sh
 make build